hyperledger/fabric/docs/source/channel_update_tutorial.rst

           install and instantiate a chaincode, visit the v1.4 version of the `Adding an org to a channel tutorial <https://hyperledger-fabric.readthedocs.io/en/release-1.4/channel_update_tutorial.html>`__.

-We can use the ``./network.sh`` script to deploy the fabcar chaincode on the channel that was created by the script and joined by Org3.
-Open a new tab and make sure that you are operating from the ``addOrg3`` directory, outside the Org3CLI container.
-When , Use the following command to navigate to the ``test-network`` directory and deploy the fabcar chaincode:
+Before we install a chaincode as Org3, we can use the ``./network.sh`` script to deploy the fabcar chaincode on the channel.
+Open a terminal outside the Org3CLI container and make sure that you are operating from the ``addOrg3`` directory.
+Use the following command to navigate to the ``test-network`` directory and deploy the fabcar chaincode:

 .. code:: bash